 III.
-Alcohol and/or Drug Use Amnesty for Students in Sexual Misconduct Cases drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that sexual misconduct, including but not limited to relationship violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-FM strongly encourages students to report sexual misconduct, relationship violence, stalking, or sexual assault to institution officials.
-A bystander acting in good faith or a complainant acting in good faith who discloses any incident of sexual misconduct, relationship violence, stalking, or sexual assault to FM's officials or law enforcement will not be subject to FM's Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the sexual misconduct, relationship violence, stalking, or sexual misconduct, relationship violence, stalking of the sexual misconduct.
+Alcohol and/or Drug Use Amnesty for Students in Sexual Misconduct Cases

+The health and safety of every student at the State University of New York and its State-operated and community Colleges is of utmost importance.
+FMCC recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that sexual misconduct, including but not limited to relationship violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+FMCC strongly encourages students to report sexual misconduct, relationship violence, stalking, or sexual assault to institution officials.
+A bystander acting in good faith or a complainant acting in good faith who discloses any incident of sexual misconduct, relationship violence, stalking, or sexual assault to FMCC's officials or law enforcement will not be subject to FMCC's Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the sexual misconduct, relationship violence, stalking, or sexual assault.